sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. Provide a unified way for listing and defining alertable events in SONiC switch.
 2. Provide a unified way for event detectors to publish the events.
 3. Provide support for exporting events to external gNMI clients via Subscribe
-4. Provide a structured format for event data with pre-defined schema.
+4. Provide a structured format for event data with pre-defined schema with revisioning to handle future updates.
 5. Provide the ability to stream at the max of 10K events per second to external clients.
-6. provide a way to ensure events are immutable across SONiC releases, but can be deprecated.
-7. Provide (TODO) 99.5% of reliability - From event generated to end client.
+6. Provide (TODO) 99.5% of reliability - From event generated to end client.

 # Problems to solve